RealFaceCode/LogCraft/features.md

 - User-defined output format
 - Colorized console output for each section
 - Easy setup for predefined log types
-- Convenient way to add/remove customized log types
+- Convenient way to add/remove and customized log types